ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

       user-defined constant, see above.
 WARNING: where ``density_function(x,y,z)`` is close to zero, particles will still be injected between ``xmin`` and ``xmax`` etc., with a null weight.
 This is undesirable because it results in useless computing.
 To avoid this, see option ``density_min`` below.

 * ``<species_name>.density_min`` (`float`) optional (default `0.`)
     Minimum plasma density.
 No particle is injected where the density is below this value.
+    The WarpXParser (see :ref:`running-cpp-parameters-parser`) is used for the right-hand-side, so expressions like ``<species_name>.density_min = "2.+1."`` and/or using user-defined constants are accepted.

 * ``<species_name>.density_max`` (`float`) optional (default `infinity`)
     Maximum plasma density.
 The density at each point is the minimum between the value given in the profile, and `density_max`.
+    The WarpXParser (see :ref:`running-cpp-parameters-parser`) is used for the right-hand-side, so expressions like ``<species_name>.density_max = "2.+1."`` and/or using user-defined constants are accepted.
 * ``<species_name>.radially_weighted`` (`bool`) optional (default `true`)
     Whether particle's weight is varied with their radius.
 This only applies to cylindrical geometry.
     The only valid value is true.